 During a design review, teams take a close look at different parts of the design to make sure it’s ready to move forward.
 Here are the key things teams usually check and talk about in the review:

-• Design functionality – Does the design work as planned and meet all requirements?
+- Design functionality – Does the design work as planned and meet all project requirements?

-• Rules and compliance – Does it follow all required rules, standards, or regulations?
+- Rules and compliance – Does it follow all required rules, standards, or design guidelines?

-• Design risks – Are there parts that might cause problems later?
+- Design risks – Are there parts that might cause problems later or limit tangible improvements during future updates?

-• Growth and scalability – Can the design handle growth or future updates?
+- Growth and scalability – Can the design handle growth or future updates that lead to a stronger final design?

 Everyone has a chance to ask questions, share concerns, and suggest ideas.
 The goal is not just to approve or reject the design, but to improve it.